 Remember how I said that bears are scared of us because sometimes we like to shoot them and mount their heads on our walls?

 Well there’s no hunting allowed in the National Parks, so the Parks tend to have more of a problem with bears than other places.
 Rangers create the rules and regulations because they help keep you from getting harassed and attacked by wild-eyed, Snickers-obsessed bears.

 Follow the rules.
 For example, many parks require you to carry a bulky and heavy bear canister.
 Others require you to camp only in designated areas, because those areas come equipped with a safe place to store your food.

-12: Be a Smart Camper in Grizzly Country
+12: Be Smart While Camping in Grizzly Country

 Your campsite in grizzly country is going to have three important locations.
 They should all be 100 yards away from each other, creating a sort of triangle.
 They are: